Best Low-Fee Crypto Cards (April 2026)

 Stablecoin Spending Vs Selling Crypto At Checkout

 Stablecoin spending is often the cleaner low-fee route because the checkout value is easier to predict.
-If the card lets you fund with USDC or USDT and converts near 1:1 into a spending balance, your budget is easier to manage and the cost is easier to spot before you tap the card.
+If a card lets you fund with USDC and converts near 1:1 into a spending balance, your budget is easier to manage and the cost is easier to understand before you tap the card.
+Conversion spread is lower, there is no volatile asset being liquidated mid-transaction, and in most jurisdictions the tax position is simpler.
+USDT spending works on the same logic — predictable value at checkout, lower spread, less reporting friction.

-Sell-to-spend cards can still be useful, especially for users who want to spend directly from BTC or ETH holdings.
-The price can drift once spread is included, and each sale may add tax reporting work depending on your jurisdiction and how the platform records the transaction.
+Sell-to-spend cards work differently.
+They can still be useful, especially for users who want to spend directly from BTC or ETH holdings without maintaining a separate fiat balance.
+The price can drift once spread is included, and each sale may add tax reporting work depending on your jurisdiction.
+For users already tracking crypto disposals, the added reporting burden may be manageable.
+For users who want to keep spending simple, it usually is not.

 Stablecoin-first spending usually fits users who want: